tiryakiv/Mass-classification/README.md

 01_DTL folder includes mass classification results on five-fold cross-validation data using ResNet50, NASNetLarge, and Xception deep transfer learning (DTL) methods.
 The performance results are for mammogram patch classification.

-02_EDTL folder includes mass classification results on five-fold cross-validation data using ensembe of DTL methods.
+02_EDTL folder includes mass classification results on five-fold cross-validation data using ensembe of DTL (EDTL) methods.
 The performance results are for mammogram patch classification.

+mass_class_edtl_valid_xval_perlesion_14feb23 includes mass lesion classification results using EDTL.
+The performance results are for lesions.

 References: